JabRef/user-documentation/en/ExternalFiles.md

 ## <a href="" id="RegularExpressionSearch">Using Regular Expression Search for Auto-Linking</a>

-In the previous sections JabRef's auto-linking feature was described: If you choose names for your files corresponding to the bibtex-key + plus the extension, JabRef will automatically be able to find it.
+In the previous sections JabRef's auto-linking feature was described: If you choose names for your files corresponding to the BibTeX-key + plus the extension, JabRef will automatically be able to find it.

 Since JabRef 2.2 it is now possible to have greater flexibility in the naming scheme by using regular expression for the search.
 In most cases it should not be necessary though to adapt the given default.